influxdata/docs-v2/content/influxdb/cloud/write-data/developer-tools/line-protocol.md

   --compression gzip
 ```

-There is a limit to the size of uncompressed data.
-As the data is uncompressed, if the uncompressed payload reaches that limit, the lines that have been uncompressed to that point will be written, but subsequent lines will not be.
-In such cases, the caller will receive a 413 from the server, and should retry with a smaller uncompressed payload.
-The current uncompressed limit is 250 MB, but this is subject to change.
+InfluxDB Cloud limits data in an uncompressed write request payload to 250 MB.
+After 250 MB is uncompressed and written, the remaining lines are not written, and the caller receives a 413 response.
+We recommend the caller retry the request with a smaller uncompressed payload.

 #### Timestamp precision